BeeBeansTechnologies/SiDaqApi/README.md

 	* Enter parameters about the SiTCP device to be connected.
 * Connect/Disconnect button
 	* Executes connect/disconnect to the SiTCP device.
-* Connection is cheked by UDP Communication.
+* Connection is checked by UDP Communication.
 * `SiDaqInitialize/SiDaqTerminate` is executed.
 * Event Frame Header Length input field
 	* Enter the header byte length when executing a Run in (Run Mode: Header).